Monday, 10 August 2015

 Contemporaries.

-Mr Anwar explains the sequence of war with the location map.
-For further reading Please: CLICK HERE CLICK HERE
+Mr Anwar explains the sequence of the war with the location map.
+For further reading, please: CLICK HERE CLICK HERE

-It was around 16.30 Hrs, when we completed the Pullalur visit and decided to call off the day’s visit, skipping Thakkolam.
-From Pullalur we reached Sunguvar Chatram and had coffee.
-The van dropped me around 19.00 Hrs at Guindy with unforgettable memories.
+It was around 16.30 hrs when we completed the Pullalur visit and decided to call off the day’s visit, skipping Thakkolam.
+From Pullalur, we reached Sunguvar Chatram and had coffee.
+The van dropped me off around 19.00 hrs at Guindy with unforgettable memories.

-I extend my sincere thanks to Srimathi Padmapriya Baskaran, Mr Venkatesh, Mr Vaidyanathan Ramamurthy and other organizers Photo walkers (who published in the media before we return home) for organizing a wonderful one day trip without any flaw.
+I extend my sincere thanks to Srimathi Padmapriya Baskaran, Mr Venkatesh, Mr Vaidyanathan Ramamurthy, and other organizers, Photo walkers (who published in the media before we returned home) for organizing a wonderful one-day trip without any flaw.
 I really appreciate the efforts put in organizing such a tour.
-The break fast and lunch was very excellent and the arrangements are very good.
-Hope you organize may tours like this in future.
-See you all bye till the next tour..hope we will meet once again with Lord Shiva’s blessings.
+The breakfast and lunch were very excellent, and the arrangements were very good.
+Hope you organize may tours like this in the future.
+See you all bye till the next tour.
+Hope we will meet once again with Lord Shiva’s blessings.

 ---OM SHIVAYA NAMA---